-As we discussed in the introduction, several works have used \emph{grading} structures similar to the one we study in this paper, although often with different names. \citet{DBLP:conf/popl/Katsumata14} studied monads graded by a preordered monoid as a semantic model for effects system.
-A similar approach has also been studied by~\cite{DBLP:journals/corr/OrchardPM14,DBLP:conf/birthday/MycroftOP16}.
-Formal categorical properties of graded monads are pursued by \citet{fujii2016towards}.
-As we showed in Section~\ref{sec:graded-category}, graded categories can be constructed both by monads and comonads graded by a preordered monoid, and it can also capture graded structures that do not arise from either of them. \citet{milius2015generic} also studied monads graded by a preordered monoid in the context of trace semantics where the grading represents a notion of depth corresponding to trace length.
-Exploring whether there is a generalization of our work to traces is an interesting future work. \citet{DBLP:conf/birthday/Gibbons16} also uses monads graded by a preordered monoid in the context relational databases, to express properties of partial maps.
+As we discussed in the introduction, several works have used \emph{grading} structures similar to the one we study in this paper, although often with different names.
+Katsumata studied monads graded by a \pmonoid{} as a semantic model for effects system~\cite{DBLP:conf/popl/Katsumata14}.
+A similar approach has also been studied elsewhere~\cite{DBLP:conf/birthday/MycroftOP16,DBLP:journals/corr/OrchardPM14}.
+Formal categorical properties of graded monads are pursued by Fujii et al.~\cite{fujii2016towards}.
+Zhang defines a notion of \emph{graded category}, but it differs to ours, and is instead closer to a definition of a graded monad~\cite{zhang1996twisted}.
+As we showed in Section~\ref{sec:graded-category}, graded categories can be constructed both by monads and comonads graded by a \pmonoid{}, and it can also capture graded structures that do not arise from either of them.
+Milius et al.~\cite{milius2015generic} also studied monads graded by a \pmonoid{} in the context of trace semantics where the grading represents a notion of depth corresponding to trace length.
+Exploring whether there is a generalization of our work to traces is an interesting future work.

-\citet{DBLP:conf/esop/GhicaS14,DBLP:conf/esop/BrunelGMZ14,DBLP:conf/icfp/PetricekOM14} all study comonads graded with a semiring structure as a semantic model of contextual computations captured by means of type systems.
-In contrast, our graded comonads are graded by a preordered monoid.
+Various works study comonads graded with a semiring structure as a semantic model of contextual computations captured by means of type systems~\cite{DBLP:conf/esop/BrunelGMZ14,DBLP:conf/esop/GhicaS14,DBLP:conf/icfp/PetricekOM14}.
+In contrast, our graded comonads are graded by a pomonoid.
 The additive structure of the semiring in those works is needed to merge the gradings of different instances of the same variable.
 This is natural for the $\lambda$-calculus where the context represent multiple inputs, but there is only one conclusion (output).
 Here instead, we focus on an imperative language.
 So, we have only one input, the starting memory, and one output, the updated memory.
-Therefore, it is natural to have just the multiplicative structure of the semiring as a preordered monoid.
-The categorical axiomatics of semiring-graded comonads are studied in \citet{DBLP:conf/fossacs/Katsumata18} from the double-category theoretic perspective.
+Therefore, it is natural to have just the multiplicative structure of the semiring as a \pmonoid{}.
+The categorical axiomatics of semiring-graded comonads are studied by Katsumata from the double-category theoretic perspective~\cite{DBLP:conf/fossacs/Katsumata18}.